 I have many hobbies.
 My favorite non-coding activities involve Japanese culture, including language, food, games and media, as well as, weightslifting, health, motor-biking, books and martial arts.

 For the longest time when I was a child I had this dream of becoming an inventor (exactly like Gyro Gearloose).
 When I think back now this is exactly what I am doing now.
 The art of software engineering entered my life through a pipe dream of becoming a game programmer or a hacker after I was fed up with Arts School.
-After gaining all of my experience, I still can’t help wanting to become a game developer and even though I can be rather selective with games - I know that it is my calling
+After gaining all of my experience, I still can’t help wanting to become a game developer and even though I can be rather selective with games - I know that it is my calling.

 Me entering the world of Japan and Japanese culture is nothing I would ever have imagined in that way.
 Not even close.
 I immersed myself in this completely contrary world and feel as comfortable as if it had always been part of my life.
 The reasons that happened are simple but various coincidences.
 I have not enough space to go into too much detail here, but in Austria we are confronted with Japanese culture early on as children through Anime on TV.
 Later on I found myself joining a Japanese Martial Arts Club and when the opportunity presented itself in University, I attended a Japanese class.
 Watching anime and reading manga became one of my favourite hobbies and was what ultimately decided that I would study in Japan and immerse myself in the culture.

 This may be genetic or not, but I remember my father has continuously been in training.
 I picked this up when I was still in my early teens.
 And have done it ever since with a few necessary breaks in-between.
 My life would be not complete if I miss out on my regular dose of sports.
 When I say sports though, it is usually stuff not dependent on running and team-competition, which I kind of dislike.
-I do like snowboarding, biking and swimming though.
+Apart from weight lifting I do like snowboarding, biking and swimming though.

 I think for every child gaming is a must-like, especially digital ones.
 I was no exception and enjoyed gaming for the longest time to an extent were it filled (together with partying) most of my life.
 Since my education in game development, however, I started finding more joy in the challenges that arise with game designing and development.
 So much that I rarely play myself anymore.
 I am still quite interested though, and developed a habit of buying cheap indie games on Steam to test them for a few hours, to learn about new game mechanics and enjoying new things.

 I cannot remember at which time I decided I was going to have a bike in the future but this never changed and ever since I have my license and my bike I have never been more fulfilled personally.
-I just love the feeling of the acceleration, the cornering forces, when the back-wheel slips and the maneuverability.
+I just love the feeling of the acceleration, the centrifugal forces, when the back-wheel slips and the maneuverability.
 Altogether biking is a part of my life I don’t want to give up.

-There is tons of series and movies out there and I can’t help but be interested in new stories. in my early days I used stickey-notes, then excel sheets and finally decided to semi-professionally track my watch progress.
+There is tons of series and movies out there and I can’t help but be interested in new stories.
+In my early days I used stickey-notes, then excel sheets and finally decided to semi-professionally track my watch progress.
 It’s not very simple though since I watch on various platforms which all keep track themselves but I try to maintain my own database as best as possible.

 Thereafter I was continously employed in different start-ups in which I gained invaluable expierence.